-Since I live in California, my coverage is best in that state, but I have traveled north to the Arctic in Canada and Alaska (four times), northeast as far as Saskatchewan, east to the Missouri River, southeast to the Gulf Coast in Texas, south to the tip of Baja California in Mexico, and across the Pacific to Hawaii (eight times).
-You can get a good overall view of my geographic coverage from this map.
+Since I live in California, my coverage is best in that state, but I have traveled north to the Arctic in Canada and Alaska (four times), northeast as far as Saskatchewan, east to the Missouri River, southeast along the Gulf Coast to Florida, south to the tip of Baja California in Mexico, and across the Pacific to Hawaii (eight times).
+You can get a good overall view of my geographic coverage (as of 2010) from this map.

 This new version of my website, with the name "Don Bain's 360° Panoramas", went on-line October 1, 2011, replacing "Don Bain's Virtual Guidebooks" which had been around since January 1, 2000.
 My panoramas were on the web even before that, beginning in October 1995, on the Geo-Images website at the University of California Berkeley.

 New panoramas are added to this site continuously.
 To see what I have been doing recently refer to the Chronological List, which shows my trips and new panoramas day by day (work in progress may show as broken icons).

 In 2015 I started with a long trip across the country to Florida in March and April, and plan to revisit favorite places in the Pacific Northwest and British Columbia in summer.
 In between those major trips I have many locations in California that deserve attention.